jilchab/eashy/README.md

 }
 ```

-Basically, each nodes childless are interpreted as shell line to be executed, and parents node are commands/subcommands
+Basically, each node without children are interpreted as s shell line to be executed, and parents node are commands/subcommands

-### Command with positional and optional arguments
+### Arguments
-Next to a command, you can ask for positional and optional arguments (flags)
+Next to a command, you can ask for positional and optional arguments.
+- **Positional arguments**: Default KDL argument, the order is important.
+- **Optional arguments**: Also called options or flags, they can be used using KDL properties.
+The indentifier is now the argument name, and its value the default value.

+Arguments can be used in shell commands using **$**
 ```kdl
 new_sh_file filename shebang="#!/bin/sh" {
     "filename=${filename%.*}.sh"    // Make sure the name ends with .sh (Quotes for escaping '{' and '}' characters)